makyo/drab-makyo.com/will/will.md

 Digitally signed by Madison Jesse Scott-Clary.

-Date of signature: December 17, 2017
+Date of signature: February 23, 2018